WHEN will I receive my aid?

 Students whose financial aid exceeds the charges on their RHIT student account will receive a refund.
 You may choose to have your refund deposited directly to your personal bank account.
-If you do not choose this option, a check will be placed in your on-campus mailbox.
+If you do not choose this option, a check will be available in Student Financial Services.

 If your parents are borrowing through the PLUS Loan program, they should review the disbursement information on the PLUS application.

 - A note about refund checks.
 If you receive a refund for a loan and you do not want the funds, we will require written notification.
 Not cashing the check will not cancel the loan.
 Here are your options: